This Article On Mistakes When Refinancing Mortgage To Be Avoided By Homeowners

 - By law, you need a net tangible benefit of 5% of reduction of your principal and interest in order to refinance

-If you are a homeowner who wants to explore if refinancing your current home loan makes sense and will save you money, please contact Gustan Cho Associates at 262-716-8151 or text for faster response.
-Or email us at firstname.lastname@example.org.
+If you are a homeowner who wants to explore if refinancing your current home loan makes sense and will save you money, please contact Gustan Cho Associates at 262-716-8151 or text for a faster response.
+Or email us at email@example.com.
 Gustan Cho Associates is a national five star national Fannie, Freddie, and Ginnie Mae Direct lender licensed in multiple states with a national reputation for no overlays on government and Conventional Loans and its 21-day closing business model.
-Homeowners and homebuyers can apply online at www.gustancho.com/apply-now .
-We are available 7 days a week, evenings, weekends, and holidays to take your mortgage inquiry and issue pre-approvals.
+Homeowners and homebuyers can apply online at www.gustancho.com/apply-now.
+The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays to take your mortgage inquiry and issue pre-approvals.